martinmaina/wordcount/README.md

 # wordcount
-Count the number of words in a file
+Count the number of occurrenes of words in a file

+## Note
+Change the filepath in the program